 If you wish to contact the Clerk, please email:

 I have been a youth worker, a researcher, and a secondary school teacher in Inner London.
 I worked for many years in local government within education and children’s services, in a number of different authorities.
 In 2010 I joined Bath Spa University as Director of the Centre for Education Policy in Practice (EPIP), which aimed use the research strengths of the university to promote improvement in education support for vulnerable groups, and I still work there as a part time lecturer in Education Studies.
 I have a particular interest in the education of children in care, and have been involved in a range of activities to promote emotion coaching and attachment awareness in schools and initial teacher education, at both local and national level.
 I was a trustee of the Diocese of Bristol Academies Trust from 2011 to 2018, and chaired the Trust for two years.
 I recently stepped down from this role to concentrate on teaching and research, but continue to work with the Trust as a member of the Deanery local board.

 I am Deputy Chief Executive of Swindon based, Bible Society.
-I was previously founding Director of the think tank Theos and has a background in the media and public affairs.
-I am married to Ruth, and we have three young children.
+I was previously founding Director of the think tank Theos and have a background in the media and public affairs.
+I am married to Ruth, and we have four young children.